vjbollavarapu/modulyn-community/apps/backend/apps/core/management/commands/README_SEED_DEMO.md

 # Comprehensive Demo Data Seeding

-This document describes the `seed_comprehensive_demo.py` management command that creates extensive demo data for all portals and modules in the TidyGen ERP Community Edition.
+This document describes the `seed_comprehensive_demo.py` management command that creates extensive demo data for all portals and modules in the Modulyn ERP Community Edition.

 ## Overview